mbrezu/Shovel/ClGettingStarted.md

     // Go to the server.
     @goToServer()

-    // Run the code on the server.
+    // Run the code on the server (the code on the server will wrap
+    // the code between 'goToServer' and 'goToClient' in a transaction) .

     @subtractFromAccount(sourceAccountNo, amount)
-    @addToAccount(destinationAccountNo, amount)
+    @addToAccount(destinationAccountNo, amount) var
-    var transactionDeadline = @getTransactionDeadline()
+    transactionDeadline = @getTransactionDeadline()

     // Go back to the client.
     @goToClient()